Kevin Grass to show at SPECTRUM Indian Wells art fair March 16-19, 2017 in Booth 213

 Thursday’s Opening Night Preview Party from 5-8 p.m. benefits the Desert AIDS Project, and will fit in well with Grass’s most prominent painting at the fair, Love Wins!
 He created it in homage to his favorite Northern Renaissance artist Jan Van Eyck’s Arnolfini Wedding Portrait after marriage equality was passed in the United States.
 “I have a gay nephew and I was so glad that he now has the opportunity to marry the love of his life, if he wants to do so,” Grass said.

 Other themes explored in Grass’s paintings deal with children and young adults and how technological advances have changed how they interact with one another.
-His Revolution painting, on display in Booth 414 with the other [PLATFORM] Award finalists, encourages children to spend less screen time and more time reading, playing ball games, and time with their pets.
+His Revolution painting, encourages children to spend less screen time and more time reading, playing ball games, and time with their pets.
 Intimacy depicts two teens entwined, but facing away from one another, busy texting on their cell phones.

 For more information about Kevin Grass’s paintings, see this website further or follow him on Twitter at @fineartfan or on Facebookby searching for “Kevin Grass, artist” to see each stage of the process of creating the individual artworks.